reworkhow/JWAS.jl/docs/src/manual/workflow.md

 * The effects fitted in the model for trait 2 are the intercept, `x1`, `x2`, `x3` and direct genetic effects (`ID`).
 * The effects fitted in the model for trait 3 are the intercept, `x1`, the interaction between `x1` and `x3`, `x2` and direct genetic effects (`ID`).

-On the last line, the model is built given the model equation.
+On the last line, the model is built given the model equation and residual variance `R` (a 3x3 matrix).
 By default, all effects are treated as fixed and classed as factors (categorical variables) rather than covariates (quantitative variables).

 ## Step 4: Set Factors or Covariate